oVirt/ovirt-site/source/develop/developer-guide/engine/engine-debug-obfuscated-ui.html.md

     # If you are running rhv
     yum install rhevm-webadmin-portal-debuginfo rhevm-userportal-debuginfo

+After installing these packages, the engine should be restarted (regardless of whether this is oVirt or RHV)

 This will install the symbol maps in `/usr/share/ovirt-engine/gwt-symbols/webadmin/symbolMaps` and `/usr/share/ovirt-engine/gwt-symbols/userportal/symbolMaps`.
 Each directory will contain a bunch of files called `<permutation hash>.symbolMap`.

 #### determine the permutation you are using